-Though excess inventory is generally not a good thing, there are instances in which it’s an integral and planned portion of a larger inventory strategy.
+But it's not always bad: There are instances in which it’s an integral and planned portion of a larger inventory strategy.
+Let's explore.

 - Avoid out-of-stocks.
 Holding excess inventory is an important insurance policy for unforeseen spikes in demand.
 Overstock can be used to fulfill order at levels that were not planned for.